 Once a person’s body has cleansed and detoxed, the rehabilitation portion of treatment can begin.
 Rehab addresses the psychological addiction.
 Therapy, counseling, and alternative therapies are frequently used together to teach a person healthy habits that support long-term sobriety.

-Contact Vertava Health now for info on meth and heroin abuse, addiction, and treatment.
+Contact Vertava Health now for info on meth and heroin use, addiction, and treatment.

 US National Library of Medicine — Heroin and Methamphetamine Injection: An Emerging Drug Use Pattern